Aliases for SULT1C2 Gene

 GeneCards Summary for SULT1C2 Gene

-SULT1C2 (Sulfotransferase Family, Cytosolic, 1C, Member 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Biological oxidations.
-GO annotations related to this gene include sulfotransferase activity.
-An important paralog of this gene is SULT1B1.
+SULT1C2 (Sulfotransferase Family 1C Member 2) is a Protein Coding gene.
+Among its related pathways are Sulfation Biotransformation Reaction and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity.
+An important paralog of this gene is SULT1C4.

-Sulfotransferase that utilizes 3-phospho-5-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the sulfate conjugation of drugs, xenobiotic compounds, hormones, and neurotransmitters.
-May be involved in the activation of carcinogenic hyroxylamines.
-Shows activity towards p-nitrophenol and N-hydroxy-2-acetylamino-fluorene (N-OH-2AAF)
+Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the sulfate conjugation of drugs, xenobiotic compounds, hormones, and neurotransmitters.
+May be involved in the activation of carcinogenic hydroxylamines.
+Shows activity towards p-nitrophenol and N-hydroxy-2-acetylamino-fluorene (N-OH-2AAF).